-Yeah, Belgium plays a major role in European comic scene and many well-known cartoonists were founded here, including Herge (The Adventures of Tintin), Peyo (The Smurfs), Franquin, Willy Vandersteen, Morris, Edgar P Jacobs, Marc Sleen (Nero), andmore.
-These comic books have a distinct place in the comic history and Belgium is still home to some of the most important European comics magazines and publishers.
-The city of Brussels celebrates to its comic book heritage and pays tribute to various characters and authors by painting the comics on the walls all around the city center since the early 90s.
+Yeah, Belgium plays a major role in the European comic scene and many well-known cartoonists were founded here, including Herge (The Adventures of Tintin), Peyo (The Smurfs), Franquin, Willy Vandersteen, Morris, Edgar P Jacobs, Marc Sleen (Nero), and more.
+These comic books have a distinct place in comic history and Belgium is still home to some of the most important European comics magazines and publishers.
+The city of Brussels celebrates its comic book heritage and pays tribute to various characters and authors by painting the comics on the walls all around the city center since the early 90s.
 Now, more and more new murals are painted and the comic book route is expanding.
 The paintings only made my walk through the city much more interesting and fulfilling; I admire the city’s effort to support their own comic culture and beautify the community with distinctive characters.
-For the complete (and long) list of artwork, you may visit Brussels Comic Book Route website for the names and map.
+For the complete (and long) list of artwork, you may visit the Brussels Comic Book Route website for the names and maps.

 Some of the most famous comic works (Smurfs, Tintin, Nero, Spirou, or those I have seen and I loved), are: